music dictionary : As - As

 Asowooden xylophone from Benin, also known as doso

-Asociación(Spanish f.) association, partnership
+Asociación(Spanish f.) association, partnership (business)

-asociarse(Spanish) associate, take into partnership
+asociar(Spanish) to associate, to take into partnership

 Asogwe(Benin) a sacred drum